Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Max Chocolatier

-Max Chocolatier is a lesser-known Swiss chocolate brand that has a single location.
-You will find it in the beautiful city of Lucerne right near the city’s most famous attraction, Chapel Bridge.
+Max Chocolatier is a lesser-known Swiss chocolate brand that was started in Lucerne.
+You will find their main store right near the Chapel Bridge.

 Max was founded in 2009 and is a family-owned chocolate shop with some master chocolatiers behind the counter.
 It is not for their seasonal chocolates that change with the seasons and the local ingredients.

-You can also book a chocolate-making and tasting experience with them which is a load of fun and definitely worth doing.
-And, their store is a stunning dream filled with chocolate to visit.
-They have a sense of style I have rarely seen and they use it in all the stores, including the small Zurich store near St Peter’s Church, and even in the Christmas Pop-up store in Jemoli.
+You can also book a chocolate-making and tasting experience with them, which is loads of fun and definitely worth doing.
+Their store is a stunning dream filled with chocolate.
+They have a sense of style I have rarely seen, and they use it in all the stores, including the small Zurich store near St Peter’s Church and even in the Christmas Pop-up store in Jemoli.

 They still make them by hand in their Lucerne factory, which is something very rare.
 Just keep in mind this also means their chocolates are very pricey.
-In fact, it is one of the most expensive chocolates I have seen in Switzerland
+It is one of the most expensive chocolates I have seen in Switzerland

 So, if you don’t want to spend a fortune, consider Lindt or other supermarket brands.